 Whether you’re looking to make a lifestyle change, lose 10 pounds, or achieve a six-pack by beach season, odds are you’ve googled “how to burn fat” for the best ways to reach your target weight.
-And chances are you’ve stumbled upon every method imaginable — from detox teas promoted by Instagram #fitluencers to every type of diet imaginable.
+And chances are you’ve stumbled upon every method imaginable — from detox teas promoted by Instagram #fitluencers, to every type of diet imaginable, to a slew of fat burners.
 The thing is, losing fat is a science with a lot of nuances.
 People have different bodies and different goals.

 In this article, we’ll go over the science-backed methods behind fat-loss and give you the tools to craft your own fat-burning routine.
 An important note: There is no one way to burn fat.
 Losing weight (while retaining muscle) is an all-day-every-day job.
 It requires you to eat healthier foods in calculated amounts, train hard in the gym, and sleep more than you’re maybe sleeping now.
 Here’s what you need to know about how to burn fat.

 - Reduce or Cut Out Sugar

 - Try HIIT Training

 - Try Intermittent Fasting

 - Get Plenty of Sleep

 Editor’s note: The content on BarBend is meant to be informative in nature, but it should not be taken as medical advice.
 The opinions and articles on this site are not intended for use as diagnosis, prevention, and/or treatment of health problems.
 It’s always a good idea to talk to your doctor before beginning a new fitness, nutritional, and/or supplement routine.
 None of these supplements are meant to treat or cure any disease.
 If you feel you may be deficient in a particular nutrient or nutrients, please seek out a medical professional.